To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 - Connect Four.
 Try this game for a less challenging but fun activity for stroke patients.

 - Card games.
 Simple games like War or Go Fish can be great fun during stroke recovery.
+Every time you use your hands, you send signals to the brain for recovery.

 - Puzzles.
 Putting together a puzzle can be a great activity for stroke patients.
 If you get too frustrated, you can always take a break and come back later.